ivanizag/izkaypro/README.md

 ## What is this?

 This is a Kaypro II emulator that runs on a Linux terminal.
-It can boot and use disk images for the Kaypro and display.
+It can boot and use disk images for the Kaypro.

 Uses the [iz80](https://github.com/ivanizag/iz80) library.
 Made with Rust.